Spicy Baked Shrimp

 - Put a paper towel on the cutting board, spread out the shrimp, and pat dry with another paper towel.

 - Whisk together the crushed garlic, Aleppo Pepper, and olive oil.
 I also added some ground Ground Sumac and that was delicious, but Sumac is definitely optional.

 - Put the shrimp in a bowl and toss with the mixture of olive oil and spices.

 - Spread the shrimp out on a large baking sheet that you’ve sprayed with non-stick spray.

-- Serve Spicy Roasted Shrimp hot and enjoy.
+- Serve Spicy Baked Shrimp hot and enjoy.